davekempsell/CV/dk-cv.md

 **Bedford Modern School** Bedford, UK (Aug 2019 - May 2022)
 _Senior Rowing Coach_
 - Working with junior athletes requires high levels of communication, understanding their motivations and concerns, as well as being able to interpret behaviour when verbal communication isn't always forthcoming.
-- Setting high standards is vital for developing behaviours that would continue into their adult lives, as well as benefitting their performance as junior athletes.
+- Setting high standards is vital for developing behaviours that would continue into their adult lives, as well as benefiting their performance as junior athletes.

 **Washington State University** Pullman, WA, USA (Aug 2016 - June 2019)
 _Women's Rowing - Assistant Coach_